-- 34.1 In taking financial decisions, the Council must demonstrate that it has given "due regard" to the need to eliminate discrimination, promote equality of opportunity and promote good relations between different groups. - 34.2 Demonstrating that "due regard" has been given involves: - assessing the potential equality impacts of proposed decisions at an appropriate stage in the decision-making process - so that it informs the development of policy and is considered before a decision is taken; and - ensuring that decision makers are aware of the equality duties and any potential equality issues when making decisions.
+- 33.1 Environmental and Health and Safety implications will be considered when dealing with the individual proposals as appropriate. - Community cohesion, including crime and disorder implications in accordance with Section 17 of the Crime and Disorder Act 1998 - 34.1 Any implications will be considered when dealing with the individual proposals as appropriate. - Oldham Equality Impact Assessment, including implications for Children and Young People - In taking financial decisions, the Council must demonstrate that it has given "due regard" to the need to eliminate discrimination, promote equality of opportunity and promote good relations between different groups. - 35.2 Demonstrating that "due regard" has been given involves: - assessing the potential equality impacts of proposed decisions at an appropriate stage in the decision-making process - so that it informs the development of policy and is considered before a decision is taken; and - ensuring that decision makers are aware of the equality duties and any potential equality issues when making decisions.